-She brings skills from past experiences such as: marketing, event planning, volunteer organizing, and graphic design.
-She is passionate enriching the lives of children through providing hands-on educational activities.
-As a leader and volunteer in her children’s school PTO and 4-H club Bonnie has been able to help provide enriching events and travel experiences for children.
+Bonnie brings skills from past experiences such as: marketing, event planning, volunteer organizing, and graphic design.
+She is passionate about enriching the lives of children through providing hands-on educational activities.
+As a leader and volunteer in her children’s school PTO and 4-H club Bonnie has been able to help provide enrichment events and travel experiences for children.
 It was through these roles that Bonnie became familiar with GROW.
 She is excited to be a part of an organization that is making a positive impact on the lives of children.

-Farm Experiences Director
+Garden Educator & Farm Experiences Director

 Ana Skemp’s background in biology/ecology allows the farm program participants to experience learning about their food and where it comes from an in depth level.
 For example children will learn how plants turn sun into energy during photosynthesis.
 Ana has experience teaching in a school setting and has led cooking classes for youth.
 She is a farmer and the owner of Deep Roots Community Farm.